Saturday, March 26, 2016

 We had a blizzard on Wednesday that left behind two feet of heavy, wet snow in my neighborhood.
 Winds reached 45 miles an hour and many areas lost power, including portions of the Denver International Airport which had to close for the first time in ten years due to the weather.

-March is traditionally the snowiest month in the Front Range area, so this is not unusual weather here, and we are getting more snow as I write this, and we expect even more next week!
-It's not all bad, however, as we were having unusually high temperatures in the 60's and even 70's for most of February.
+March is traditionally the snowiest month in the Front Range area, so this is not unusual weather here, we are getting more snow as I write this, and we expect even more next week!
+It's not all bad, however, as we had unusually high temperatures in the 60's and even 70's for most of February.
 It was getting very dry, and the fire danger was high.
 Our high desert climate needs all the moisture it receives this time of the year to keep the forests and grasses wet and to fill the reservoirs.
 Plus, the water from snow melt is depended upon by adjoining states, as it also fills their rivers and reservoirs.

 The snow did not prevent our granddaughter from having fun participating in a community Easter Egg Hunt.
-This fun annual event was not going to allow a snow storm to delay the festivities.
+This fun annual event was not going to allow a snowstorm to delay the festivities.
 She was excited to give the hostess of ceremonies, the Easter Bunny's carrot friend, a big hug afterward!

-Our middle grandson had a fun 5th birthday party a week early, as he and his older brother and little sister and parents all went to celebrate his actual birthday in Disneyland!
+Our middle grandson had a fun 5th birthday party a week early, as he and his older brother and little sister, and parents all went to celebrate his actual birthday in Disneyland!
 It was a very memorable vacation for them all, as the blizzard prevented them from coming home until Saturday.
 They enjoyed the few extra unexpected days by visiting the San Diego Zoo.

 Finally, I was excited and honored to see some of my photography become part of the "Circle of Light" silent auction fundraiser for the Rocky Mountain Lions Eye Bank that took place at the Space Gallery in Denver.
 All proceeds from the auction are to support the eye bank and its mission to fight blindness.